DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 ### Predicates

-The Predicates text field should be filled with all different predicates, the action in the 'PDDL' field uses.
+The predicates text field should be filled with all different predicates, the action in the 'PDDL' field uses.
 Due to the fact, that all predicates in the Action are applied, the parameter types have to be added.
 This field is the foundation of the predicates section in the auto generated domain file.
 For the plugins point of view, no type hierarchy is defined yet.
 Therefore the list should not only contain all predicates with different names, but also predicates with the same name, and different types (It's also not a good idea to merge predicates by hand, because the type hierarchy may change in the future.).

 **Example**